yii-tools/app/docs/guide/logger.md

 ];
 ```

-The `yiisoft/log-target-file` array contains the following keys:
+The `yiisoft/log-target-file` array has the following keys:

 - `fileTarget` - an array of file target.
 The key is the file target class, the value is the file target configuration.
     - `file` - The file path.
 For default, the file path is `@runtime/logs/app.log`.